 Will cover aspects of early capitalist growth and colonialism, the links between capitalism, colonialization, un(der)paid work and environmental damage, with attention to theories of unequal exchange.
 Will discuss trends and debates around global poverty and inequality, and ponder on post-growth futures from a decolonial/Southern perspective.

-3. Degrowth, environmental conflicts and global environmental justice (Mariana Walter & Christos Zografos)
+3. Degrowth, environmental conflicts and global environmental justice (Arpita Bisht)

 Will present the Barcelona school’s approach to the study of commodity frontiers and ecological distribution conflicts, showing its relevance for making the case for degrowth.
 Will discuss questions of alliance between peasant/anti-extraction movements in the Global South and the degrowth movement in the North, and will approach debates around Green New Deals from critical, environmental justice perspectives.